Rev. Joe Blosser, Ph.D

 Office: David Hayworth Hall, Room 208

 Dr. Blosser joined the High Point University faculty in 2011, and he serves as both the Robert G. Culp Jr. Director of Service Learning and an Associate Professor of Religion and Philosophy.
 He is the founding director of the Service Learning program, the Bonner Leader Program, the AmeriCorps VISTA Program, and the Civic Responsibility and Social Innovation Degree.
 He also started and coordinates the University’s MLK Day of Service and Service Showcase, and he helps administer the HPU Community Writing Center.

 Dr. Blosser lives in, serves, and loves High Point.
-He serves on the Board of the High Point Community Foundation and chairs their annual Grants Committee for five years.
+He serves on the Board of the High Point Community Foundation and has chaired their annual Grants Committee for five years.
 He is a founding architect of the Greater High Point Food Alliance, which he now serves on as their past-chair.
 He helped found the High Point Schools Partnership (visit the website at www.schoolsinhighpoint.org) and serves on the Board of the Guilford Educational Alliance.
 He’s on the Steering Committee for the Guilford County Indicators Project.
 He also serves on the advisory committees for Open Door Ministry, the Junior League of High Point, North Carolina Campus Compact, and the High Point Community Clinic.
-He has previously served on the Board of the High Point Jail Ministry, YMCA Association, and was instrumental in setting up the High Point Family Justice Center to help develop this essential community resource.
+He has previously served on the Board of the High Point Jail Ministry, YMCA Association, and was instrumental in setting up the High Point Family Justice Center.
 Dr. Blosser has served as a Deacon at Emerywood Baptist Church where he and his wife Dr. Allie Blosser (also an HPU professor) attend with their two children.
 He is engaged in these and more local causes because he believes in the power of anchor institutions, like High Point University, to partner with their communities to achieve a more just and sustainable future for all.